skokielibrary/spl-content/_content/eileen/about--borrowing-fees.markdown

 ###Renewals
 You can renew most items at least once if no one else is on the waiting list.
 Call 847-673-2675 to use our automated renewal line or log in to renew online.

-###Reserves and pickup
+###Reserves
 You can have up to 15 items on reserve at any one time.
 Place reserves through our catalog, in person, or by phone.
-If you don't see something you want, request it [link to request page].
+If you don't see something you want, request it.

 Pick up reserved items at the library or elect to have them placed on the Bookmobile [link to page] or delivered to you through the mail with Library Express (mailing cost is $2 per item).